davidwestfield/UCSD_Tasks/README.md

 - Location
 - Description

 And a "task" is generated.
 The task is pinned automatically to Google Maps within the app.
 From this map any user who is a "fulfiller" can browse local tasks that need completing and see the description along with the financial incentive for performing the task.
-With this model user an economy of task "sellers" and task "fulfillers" is created.
+With this model an economy of task "sellers" and task "fulfillers" is created.

 Developers: